Dish eyes Internet TV services in landmark Disney deal

 Dish will carry Fusion, a new English-language news channel aimed at young adults and the SEC Network, a college sports network from ESPN launching later in 2014.

-Dish, like its larger rival DirecTV DTV.O, does not offer broadband Internet service like cable companies so it has been experimenting with ways to adapt.
+Dish, like its larger rival DirecTV, does not offer broadband Internet service like cable companies so it has been experimenting with ways to adapt.

 DirecTV CEO Mike White has said the No. 1 satellite operator is working on an "over-the-top" video package to suit niche audiences such as Hispanic or kids programming, but hasn't given details on that product yet.